Cancer treatment is covered by most health plans

 Even with health insurance, many people encounter significant out-of-pocket expenses for cancer treatment.
 You have a right to know what your costs will be.
 Your doctor's office and treating medical facility should work with you and your insurance company to help you plan for the cost of your care.

 Some cancers and cancer treatments affect fertility.
-This is particularly true for individuals with cancers caused by inherited mutations because these are more likely to be diagnosed at an earlier age, before they have completed their family.
+This is particularly true for individuals with cancer caused by an inherited genetic mutation because these are more likely to be diagnosed at an earlier age, before family-building is complete.